Economics of nuclear power plants: Insurance

 Insurance available to the operators of nuclear power plants varies by nation.
 The worst case nuclear accident costs are so large that it would be difficult for the private insurance industry to carry the size of the risk, and the premium cost of full insurance would make nuclear energy uneconomic.

 Nuclear power has largely worked under an insurance framework that limits or structures accident liabilities in accordance with the Paris convention on nuclear third-party liability, the Brussels supplementary convention, the Vienna convention on civil liability for nuclear damage, and in the United States the Price-Anderson Act.
 It is often argued that this potential shortfall in liability represents an external cost not included in the cost of nuclear electricity.

-In Canada, the Canadian Nuclear Liability Act requires nuclear power plant operators to obtain $650 million (CAD) of liability insurance coverage per installation (regardless of the number of individual reactors present) starting in 2017 (up from the prior $75 million requirement established in 1976), increasing to $750 million in 2018, to $850 million in 2019, and finally to $1 billion in 2020.
+In Canada, the Canadian Nuclear Liability Act requires nuclear power plant operators to obtain $650 million (CAD) of liability insurance coverage per installation regardless of the number of individual reactors present, starting in 2017 (up from the prior $75 million requirement established in 1976), increasing to $750 million in 2018, to $850 million in 2019, and to $1 billion in 2020.
 Claims beyond the insured amount would be assessed by a government appointed but independent tribunal, and paid by the federal government.

 In the UK, the Nuclear Installations Act 1965 governs liability for nuclear damage for which a UK nuclear licensee is responsible.
 The limit for the operator is £140 million.

 In the United States, the Price-Anderson Act has governed the insurance of the nuclear power industry since 1957.
 Owners of nuclear power plants are required to pay a premium each year for the maximum obtainable amount of private insurance ($450 million) for each licensed reactor unit.
 This primary or "first tier" insurance is supplemented by a second tier.
 In the event a nuclear accident incurs damages in excess of $450 million, each licensee would be assessed a prorated share of the excess up to $121,255,000.

 With 104 reactors currently licensed to operate, this secondary tier of funds contains about $12.61 billion.
 This results in a maximum combined primary+secondary coverage amount of up to $13.06 billion for a hypothetical single-reactor incident.
 If 15 percent of these funds are expended, prioritization of the remaining amount would be left to a federal district court.
 If the second tier is depleted, Congress is committed to determine whether additional disaster relief is required.
 In July 2005, Congress extended the Price-Anderson Act to newer facilities.